 Our evening tour at Ras Al Jinz

-When our tour was called we went out the back of the building and got on a bus which took us through the darkness to a drop off point at the back of the beach.
+When our tour was called we went out the back of the building and got on a bus that took us through the darkness to a drop off point at the back of the beach.

-Once we are off the bus our guide told us that his colleagues on the beach would call us forward when it was OK to view the nesting turtles.
+Once we are off the bus, our guide told us that his colleagues on the beach would call us forward when it was OK to view the nesting turtles.
 It’s important not to disturb them before they start laying as they may head back to the sea, which could be dangerous for them and their eggs.

 We walked along a firm path, through an opening in a wall and found ourselves on the beach.